tuchk4/react-app-env/README.md

 ## Better Use [dotenv](https://www.npmjs.com/package/dotenv)

-By default it will readt variables from `.env` config.
-If you need to read custom config:
+*create-react-app* read variables from `.env` config out of the box.
+But if you need to read from custom config - update npm scripts:

 ```
 "scripts": {